Skip to content

 Distribution-side compliance, end to end.

-- Label pipeline integrity.
-The handoff between lab COA, ERP, label generator, and printer — including stored-format drift, field-map drift, and printer-fleet config drift.
+• Label pipeline integrity.
+The handoff between lab COA, ERP, label generator, and printer.
+Stored-format drift, field-map drift, and printer-fleet config drift all show up here.

 Who I work with